wavefrontHQ/docs/pages/doc/dashboards_variables.md

 The values of a dynamic dashboard variable are dynamically determined by a query.
 You use a dynamic variable if you can't predict ahead of time what the available choices are.
 For example, if you know that the datacenter is development or production, you can use a list variable.
 But if you want to allow users to select from a list of hosts, and the actual hosts change, you use a dynamic variable.

+Starting with release, 2020.14, we support wildcards for point tag dynamic variables, discussed below.

 ### Dynamic Dashboard Variable Field Options

 Dynamic dashboard variables allow you to select one of the following options: